abcnorio/nspawn-aiml/Readme.md

 ### Disabling network on the guest

 As long as AI/ML webUIs do not implement strict security measures (almost impossible for them to do all!) you can work disable the network if you do not have to install or update something.
-Some more best practices
+Some more best practices contain e.g.

-- Link as read-only your $COMFYUIROOT/models folder of ComfyUI into the container via a BIND rule if you do not want all models within the container
+- to link as read-only your `$COMFYUIROOT/models` folder of ComfyUI into the container via a BIND rule if you do not want all models within the container.

 Enable/ disable network of the container from the host